TransUnion Completes Acquisition of Verisk Financial Services

 Pricing and Enhancements

 The credit card product life cycle in Hungary is at a relatively early stage of development, which is evident from the basic packaging of card products available in the market.
-Credit cards are typically not popular among Hungarian consumers as they prefer to make use of debit cards to pay online and use either cash or debit cards at the POS.
+Credit cards are typically not popular among Hungarian consumers.

 Key Retail Banks and Issuers